-(b) No health care provider shall be civilly,

-criminally, or administratively liable for declining to

-participate in a health care service that violates his or her conscience except when failure to do would immediately endanger the life of a patient.
+(b) No health care provider shall be civilly, criminally, or administratively liable for declining to participate in a health care service that violates his or her conscience except when failure to do would immediately endanger the life of a patient.

-- (c) No limitation of liability or exception in this act shall apply when any health care provider declines to participate in any health care service if the denial of the health care service will result in or hasten the death of the patient on the basis that extending the life of an elderly, disabled, or terminally ill patient is of less value than extending the life of a patient who is younger, not disabled, or not terminally ill. - (d) It shall be unlawful for any person, health care provider, health care institution, public or private institution, public official, or any board which certifies competency in medical specialties to discriminate against any health care provider in any manner based on his or her declining to participate in a health care service that violates his or her conscience, where the health care provider has made his or her objections known in writing.
+- (c) No limitation of liability or exception in this act shall apply when any health care provider declines to participate in any health care service if the denial of the health care service will result in or hasten the death of the patient on the basis that extending the life of an elderly, disabled, or terminally ill patient is of less value than extending the life of a patient who is younger, not disabled, or not terminally ill. - (d) It shall be unlawful for any person, health care provider, health care institution, public or private institution, public official, or any board which certifies competency in medical or health care specialties to discriminate against any health care provider in any manner based on his or her declining to participate in a health care service that violates his or her conscience, where the health care provider has made his or her objections known in writing.
+Provided further, students may be evaluated based on their understanding of course materials, but no student shall be required to perform a health care service or be penalized because he or she subscribes to a particular position on one or more of the four health care services.